hucancode/hucancode/src/posts/statistics-1-quartile-standard-deviation.md

 High standard deviation means the average data point is far away from the mean.
 In plain English, we are not very sure about using the mean as an expected value.

-Conversely, low standard deviation means the average data point is far away from the mean.
+Conversely, low standard deviation means the average data point is close to the mean.
-In plain English, we can use the mean as an expected value confidently.
+Which means, we can use the mean as an expected value confidently.

 For example, let's take 2 stock's historical performance over 10 years: